inonit/statemachine-backend/README.md

 # The Rise of the State Machine

-Helpful guide for world domination
+Helpful guide for world domination.

+The backend repo for a demo given for the lightning talk The Rise of the State Machine for the Oslo Python Meetup June 2019.

 ## Get it up and running